Polaris RZR Lawsuit

 The New York Times reported that the RZR’s new ProStar engine could also be to blame for the fires.
 The ProStar’s exhaust header pipe, whose purpose it is to direct heat away from the pistons, lacks adequate airflow, according to mechanical engineer Mark Arndt.
 Arndt points out that the due to inadequate airflow, the exhaust creates a hot spot which can ignite leaking fuel, debris and plastic panels.

-Contact the Polaris ATV Lawsuit Attorneys At Nadrich & Cohen today for a free and confidential consultation, if you or a loved one has been seriously injured due to a Polaris RZR fire.
+Contact our office to speak with one of our Polaris ATV Lawsuit Attorneys and receive a free and confidential consultation, if you or a loved one has been seriously injured due to a Polaris RZR fire.
 Call us now at 1-800-718-4658 for a free case evaluation.

 Many lawsuits have already been filed against Polaris and litigation is ongoing.
-Nadrich & Cohen and its Polaris Recall legal teams continue to investigate and file lawsuits on behalf of injury victims or family members who lost a loved one due to a Polaris ATV fire.
+Nadrich & Cohen Accident Injury Lawyers and its Polaris Recall legal teams continue to investigate and file lawsuits on behalf of injury victims or family members who lost a loved one due to a Polaris ATV fire.

 In 2017, plaintiff John Hill reached a settlement with Polaris in after receiving third-degree burns to 40 percent of his body when his RZR caught fire in 2014.
 Polaris faces continuing litigation over their off-road vehicles, including a lawsuit seeking class-action status for injury victims and their families.
 Polaris has settled at least three lawsuits for injuries caused by itsoff-road vehicles, and at least 11 more lawsuits are currently pending.
 The lawsuits allege that Polaris sought to conceal their knowledge of their defective products.